INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Problem Setup

-\textbf{Instances (multi-world problems).} A benchmark \emph{problem instance} $\mathcal{I}$ consists of a finite set of worlds $\{W_1,\dots,W_k\}$ that share the same signature $\Sigma$ but may have different domains and interpretations.
-The solver (a language model) must output a single first-order formula $\varphi(x)$ with one free variable $x$.
-Intuitively, $\varphi$ should carve out the target set in each world: $\{a\in D_W \mid W\models \varphi[a]\}\approx T_W$.
-Across our tasks, the evaluation criterion varies in how the worlds constrain the solution (\cref{sec:tasks}).
+\textbf{Instances.} A benchmark instance \(I\) consists of a finite set of worlds \(\{W_1,\ldots,W_k\}\) sharing the signature \(\Sigma\), but possibly with different domains and predicate interpretations.
+A system must output one first-order formula \(\varphi(x)\) with exactly one free variable \(x\).
+Given a world \(W\), the formula induces the predicted extension

+The task variants in \cref{sec:tasks} specify how these predicted extensions are compared with the target extensions \(T_W\): exact matching in FullObs, contrastive YES/NO matching in CI, and matching under existential completion in EC.

-\textbf{Symbolic output language.} Models output $\varphi(x)$ in a Lisp-style S-expression syntax over predicates $P,Q,R,S$ with standard Boolean connectives and first-order quantifiers.
-We also allow the standard equality atom \texttt{(= x y)}; it is parsed and evaluated under the usual first-order semantics.
-The full grammar and task prompts are provided in Appendix~D; qualitative model output examples appear in Appendix~C. Outputs are parsed into an AST and checked mechanically.
+\textbf{Symbolic output language.} Systems output \(\varphi(x)\) in a Lisp-style S-expression syntax over \(P,Q,R,S\), equality, Boolean connectives, and first-order quantifiers.
+The output must have exactly one free variable, \(x\); all other variables must be bound.
+Equality atoms such as \((=\,x\,y)\) are parsed and evaluated under standard semantics.
+Appendices~\ref{sec:appendix_templates}--\ref{sec:appendix_prompts} provide the output grammar, qualitative examples, and task prompts.
+Outputs are parsed into an AST and checked mechanically.

 \textbf{Model checking and solver-verifiable semantics.} Because all domains are finite, evaluation reduces to finite model checking \citep{torlak2014rosette,alur2013sygus}.
-Given a world $W$ and a candidate $\varphi(x)$, we compute the \emph{predicted extension}

-Our implementation evaluates $\varphi$ by grounding quantifiers over the finite domain and translating the result to a Boolean circuit (and optionally to Z3 for consistency checks and diagnostics).
-This makes correctness \emph{mechanically checkable} and independent of any natural-language interpretation.
+Our implementation evaluates a candidate formula by grounding quantifiers over the finite domain and translating the result to a Boolean circuit, with Z3 used for consistency checks.
+Thus correctness is mechanically checkable and independent of any natural-language interpretation.

+\textbf{Complexity measures and budgeted scoring.} A formula may satisfy the input constraints while being much larger than the intended concept, for example by case-splitting over accidental regularities of the finite worlds.
+To distinguish compact concept recovery from such bloat, we track two syntactic measures: AST size, the number of nodes in the parsed formula tree, and quantifier depth (QD), the maximum nesting depth of quantifiers.
+Quantifier depth is quantifier rank, not the number of \(\forall/\exists\) alternations.